RaheemAmer/WebZeroAcademy/Notes.md

 -->

 <!--
-In order to work align-content, we must have multiple wrapping rows - space distributed between them and also oparent's height to be taller than the children
+In order to work align-content, we must have multiple wrapping rows - space distributed between them and also o parent's height to be taller than the children
 -->

 <!--
 shorthand for align-content and justify content is to use place-content: center -->

 <!--